Public Service Announcement:

 When the days get long and hot, the best option for scarves is to move them from your neck to your head.
 Light silk blend scarves provide a classic/retro look to any updo and double as a way to keep fly-aways out of your face.

-For a dozen more classic and boho head wrap styles, check out this post on Yahoo Shine.
+For more classic and boho head wrap styles, check out this post on Babble.
 Having a really bad hair day?
 Reach for your favourite scarf before you break down and dig out that baseball bap.
 Many of the boho style wraps can be the saving grace for completely uncooperative hair.

 Head scarves can be found in just about every culture and religion on the planet.
 But before we get to veiling or covering for spiritual/religious reasons, I want to take a look at a few more cultural inspired fashions.

 In Africa, the traditional Yoruba head wrap is called a Gele (pronounced “GAE lae”).
 Gele styles are seemingly endless and range from simple head-wrapping to elaborate designs that twist and fan in every direction.
 A few tutorials for tying and wearing a gele can be found HERE and HERE (these sites also happen to sell scarves as well, so they are a bit of a one stop shop for gele.

 Traditionally, the look and style of gele depended on the status and area of origin of the woman wearing it.
 Gele was more often worn by married women, and the more elaborate the design, the higher the social status of the woman.
 A good tip to keep in mind when tying a gele is to keep spray starch at hand.
 You want the fabric of your scarf stiff like paper.

 Head ties from other regions of Africa are known as Dhuku, and Tukwi.
 These wraps are often more ceremonial/religious in nature and are usually of a more modest style than the Nigerian gele.